maple pecan muffins on plate

 The hardest part about this recipe is waiting for the muffins to cool before glazing them.
 Although I enjoy muffins warm and fresh from the oven, they need to be cool when you glaze them.
 Why?
 The glaze won’t set properly if they’re still warm.
 Instead, they’ll run off the muffin tops and drip down the sides of the muffin, creating a sticky mess.

-1. Prep the maple glaze ingredients.
+1. Prep the ingredients for the glaze.
 (Prep Time: 5 minutes)

 Once the muffins are cool, it’s time to prep the ingredients for the muffins.
 Similar to what I recommended for the batter above, I suggest melting the butter in the mixing bowl first, then adding the rest of the ingredients to the melted butter.